Big Brother VIP Kosova

-Big Brother VIP Kosova is a Kosovan reality game show based on the Dutch television show franchise Big Brother.
+Big Brother VIP Kosova is a Kosovan reality game show based on the Dutch reality competition franchise Big Brother.
 The show follows a number of celebrity contestants, known as housemates, who are isolated from the outside world for an extended period of time in a custom built house.
 Each week, one of the housemates is evicted by a public vote, with the last housemate named the winner.

 Big Brother VIP Kosova started airing on Klan Kosova on 5 December 2022.
 The show is hosted by Alaudin Hamiti and Jonida Vokshi.